cthiebaud/truth/QUICK-GUIDE-template.md

 # Aletheia

-The goal of the game is to uncover the 'truth' in each and every of the sixteen 'truth tables'.
-Together, these tables represent every possible combination of two boolean entries.
+The goal of the game is to uncover the 'truth' in each and every of sixteen 'truth tables'.

 The header of each table provides a clue that can be decoded into bricks filling none, some or all of the 4 cells within the box.